JMU Libraries Offers Resources to Support Teaching, Learning, and Research with Artificial Intelligence (AI)

 Posted September 14, 2024 in Educational Technology News, Featured News, Instructional Design News, JMU Libraries News

 As generative artificial intelligence changes the nature of work, learning, and communication, higher education is only one of many industries grappling with its ethical and practical implications.
+JMU offers Microsoft CoPilot Chat, a generative artificial intelligence (gAI) tool with commercial data protections, as the approved gAI resource for all students, staff, and faculty.
 JMU Libraries offers a variety of ways for faculty, staff, and students to learn more about AI, critically interrogate it, and use it appropriately in their work.

 We invite you to contact us for consultation or support, and to engage with the learning resources we’ve created and assembled here:

-- AI Literacy Course – a Canvas course for all JMU employees and students on the basics of AI, covering four competencies: awareness, capability, knowledge, and critical thinking.
+- AI Literacy Course is a Canvas course for all JMU employees and students on the basics of AI, covering four competencies: awareness, capability, knowledge, and critical thinking (approx. 1 hour completion time).

-- Teaching & Learning with Artificial Intelligence – a module we designed especially for JMU instructors, added in Fall 2024 to our self-paced, online Design for Learning Institute.
+- Teaching & Learning with Artificial Intelligence is a module we designed especially for JMU instructors, added in Fall 2024 to our self-paced, online Design for Learning Institute.

-- Other relevant JMU Libraries guides, like one on Data Literacy and another on AI and Copyright (part of our larger guide to Copyright at JMU).
+- Related guides: Other relevant JMU Libraries guides, like one on Data Literacy and another on AI and Copyright (part of our larger guide to Copyright at JMU).

 As always, your JMU Libraries colleagues are here to help with your research, teaching, and learning needs related to emerging technologies and information literacy!
 Please reach out.